 The Evolution of an Artist: From Commercial Success to Spiritual Fulfillment

-• Producing prints in various sizes
+• Prints in all sizes

-• Selling both online and offline
+• Online and offline sale

 The Present: A Shift Towards Introspection